asciinema/asciinema-player/README.md

 Poster (preview) to display before playback start.

-Can be specified either as text (possibly containing escape sequences) or as a BASE64 encoded JSON array containing line fragments.
+Can be specified either as text (possibly containing escape sequences) or as an array containing line fragments.

 To use text, the `poster` value should be in the following format: